 Common components to all self-elevating units are as described below:

-- Legs – A minimum of three legs are required to have a stable platform, but many designs exist with as 4-6 and even 8 legs.
+Legs.
+A minimum of three legs are required to have a stable platform, but many designs exist with 4, 6 and even 8 legs.

-- Jacking/Holding System – The jacking system provides for the self-installation feature of the unit, as it allows relative movement of the hull and legs.
+Jacking/Holding System.
+The jacking system provides for the self-installation feature of the unit, as it allows relative movement of the hull and legs.
 The holding system may be integrated with the jacking system, or be a separate mechanism used when the legs and hull are to be kept at a set location (such as at installation airgap or during transit).
 Jacking systems can be electrical, hydraulic or pneumatic.
 One of the most common jacking systems consists of rack and pinions for relatively smooth jacking.
-Other jacking systems include pin and slot and the use of strand jacks.
+Other jacking systems include pin and hole or the use of strand jacks.

-- Footing(s) – Except for areas with very stiff soils, all units require a set of footings to prevent excessive penetration of the legs into the seabed.
+Footing(s).
+Except for areas with very stiff soils, all units require a set of “spread” footings to prevent excessive penetration of the legs into the seabed.
 These footings can be suction cans, mats (a large piece connecting all legs), pads or so-called spudcans.
-Occasionally, suction or driven piles can be used to improve the capacity of the unit.

 Self-elevating units can also be categorized as mobile vs movable.
 Mobile units are designed to move from work location to work location in a semi-regular basis, with relatively low planning/effort.
 On the other hand, movable units have the capacity to move from one location to another, but the move may require some preparation and effort, especially if piles or suction cans are used, or if the jacking system is removed after installation.